ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/fpg/index.rst

 The quantity of interest is exposure to the mean FPG level; we assume full reversibility of risk and do not account for duration of exposure to FPG values above the range of the TMREL.

-We are not including diabetes as a cause in our model, which is a PAF of 1 cause with FPG.
+We are not including diabetes as a cause in our model, which is a PAF-of-one cause with FPG.
 This means that while FPG affects IHD and stroke, we will be missing any YLLs and YLDs associated directly with diabetes.

 We are not including an effect of FPG on heart failure for this model, based